chevere/docs/library/serialize.md

 # Serialize

+Namespace `Chevere\Serialize`

 The Serialize component is in charge of handling variable serialize and deserialize.

 ## Serialize a variable

-The `Chevere/Serialize/Serialize` component is in charge of handling serialize.
+The `Serialize` component is in charge of handling serialize.

 ```php
 use Chevere\Serialize\Serialize;